 Southern light tends to make paint colors appear a little warmer than they actually are.
 You can manage this by choosing a paint color that is slightly cooler (or less warm) than the actual look you’re going for.

 Ok, let’s dive into a few of my favorite paint colors for rooms with Southern light exposure.

 White Paint Colors for South Facing Rooms

 White paint colors are among the most popular when it comes to the choosing a paint color for South facing rooms.
 These are my top picks when it comes to white paint colors for south facing rooms.

 Chantilly Lace (OC-65) by Benjamin Moore

 Chantilly Lace – LRV: 90.04 (LRV, or Light Reflectance Value is a scale commonly used by design professionals where 0 = absolute black and 100 is pure white.)

 Chantilly Lace is one of my all-time favorite colors.
 It’s my default choice now because I know it will look amazing in almost any room or lighting condition – especially south facing rooms!

 It’s a bright neutral with a slightly cool tone.
 Once you get it up on the walls, it looks pure white, and it’ll put a smile on your face!

 The bedroom pictured below features Chantilly Lace white paint on the walls.
 It’s a wonderful neutral white paint color that makes other design features like the beaded chandelier really stand out.

 Here’s another look at Chantilly Lace on walls and trim.
 This is a great paint color for a South facing room.
-It keeps the space feeling fresh without looking too yellow when the golden northern light pours in during the mornings and evenings.
+It keeps the space feeling fresh without looking too yellow when the golden Southern light pours in during the mornings and evenings.